 While this may sound obvious, claims are regularly denied because the SSA is unable to get into contact with a claimant for questions or to schedule exams.
 If you are homeless, between moves, or otherwise difficult to find, make sure you have some way for the SSA to get a hold of you.

 You must release medical records when indicated; answer questions posed by the SSA; attend examinations when asked; and otherwise cooperate with the agency.
 Otherwise, your claim may be denied.

 Treatments for physical disabilities tend to be more clearly defined and documented, but often this is lacking (or insufficient) for mental ailments.
 For example, sometimes a general practitioner prescribes antidepressants but the patient does not see a psychiatrist for a follow-up.
 Sometimes this is true for claimants who are unemployed and can't afford to see a doctor.

 Your Disability is Linked to a Criminal Conviction

 Your claim will be denied under the following circumstances:

 Still Confused Why Your Claim was Denied?
-Get Free Legal Help Today
+Get Professional Legal Help

 If none of the above explanations for a Social Security claim denial match your situation, you may have a valid reason to appeal.
 This process can be complicated, but the stakes are high for those who need the coverage.
-Have a Social Security Disability Insurance attorney provide an initial review your claim today for free.
+Get in touch with a Social Security Disability Insurance attorney near you today.